Semiregular variable star

-In astronomy, a semiregular variable star, a type of variable star, is a giant or supergiant of intermediate and late (cooler) spectral type showing considerable periodicity in its light changes, accompanied or sometimes interrupted by various irregularities.
+In astronomy, a semiregular variable star, a type of variable star, is a giant or supergiant of intermediate and late (cooler) spectral type.
+It shows considerable periodicity in its light changes, accompanied or sometimes interrupted by various irregularities.
 Periods lie in the range from 20 to more than 2000 days, while the shapes of the light curves may be rather different and variable with each cycle.
 The amplitudes may be from several hundredths to several magnitudes (usually 1-2 magnitudes in the V filter).

 Classification

 The semiregular variable stars have been sub-divided into four categories for many decades, with a fifth related group defined more recently.
 The original definitions of the four main groups were formalised in 1958 at the tenth general assembly of the International Astronomical Union (IAU).
 The General Catalogue of Variable Stars (GCVS) has updated the definitions with some additional information and provided newer reference stars where old examples such as S Vul have been re-classified.